ZRCreturn/COMPSCI-2620-Replication/README.md

 1. **Start the server**
 notice: please add -m as prarmeter of running this python script(also use server.server instead of \server\server.py). this ensures that Python treats the script as a module, searching for it correctly within `sys.path` before executing it
    ```
-   python -m server.server # this script for windows
+   python -m  server.server --node=node2 --config=cluster_config.json # this script for windows, param node means the node to be lanuched.
    ```
-   This will start the server listening on `127.0.0.1:5000`.
+   This will start the server listening on the addr configed by cluster_config file.
    If you have a public IP or multiple machines on the same local network, you can modify the IP address in the code to your public IP or local network IP.
 This way, multiple machines can participate in the chat instead of being limited to the local machine.